prashant-kikani/prashant-kikani.github.io/_posts/2021-7-7-reel-life.markdown

 Just to clarify, there's nothing wrong here with posting only happy moments with others.
 I am not conveying that, above things are bad or wrong to do.
 At some point, even I have done that.
 Our human brain is wired to show others how happy or beautiful we are.
 We like to share our good sides.

 Because we know, some people will praise us, and we will instantly get a Dopamine hit.
 Sometimes, deep inside we need others' praise and validation to allow ourselves to be happy.
-In reality, we don't need anyone's praise or validation to be happy and joyful.
+In reality, we don't need anyone's praise or validation to be <a href="https://prashantkikani.com/blog/happiness-is-personal" target="_blank">happy</a> and joyful.

 Anyway, the point is, when we are scrolling through the feed, we should not compare ourselves with other people.
 We may not compare consciously, but unconsciously sometimes we end up comparing other's social media life with our miserable life.